jacgoudsmit/P1V/readme.md

      * cog_ctr.v: Counters/timers (instantiated 2x per cog)
      * cog_ram.v: Cog RAM
      * cog_vid.v: Video logic

-(Note: the organization of the modules is currently changing to the architecture of this hierarchy; not all targets may work this way yet).

 By default, the emulated P8X32A will behave exactly like a real Propeller chip with a 5MHz crystal connected to the XI pin.
 This allows normal 80MHz operation when PLL16X is used.
 You can program the 'chip' via any Propeller development software (like Propeller Tool, PropellerIDE, or SimpleIDE) by plugging a [Prop Plug](http://www.parallax.com/product/32201) onto the pins as described in the readme.txt for your board.
 On some boards, the onboard USB serial connection substitutes for the Prop Plug so no additional hardware is necessary.